EspiraMarvin/hierarchical-partition-keys/README.md

-### HEIRARCHICAL PARTITION KEYS IN GO, using CosmosDB
+### HEIRARCHICAL PARTITION KEYS IN GO.
+Database partitioning with CosmosDB

 #### USECASES